Croft Knitwear by Commission, United Kindom3 February,2015

 Opinion by Richard Baird.

-Although the logo’s mix of wool iconography and stencil cut serif characters is a well-balanced mix of utility, quality, tradition and a reminder of origin and process – achieving a lot with very little – and the black block foil and uncoated board of the tags an effective leveraging of the established perceptions of quality and regionality, it is the imagery that really sets the tone.
+Although the logo’s mix of wool iconography and stencil cut serif are a well-balanced mix of utility and tradition, and function as a reminder of origin and process—achieving a lot with very little—and the black block foil and uncoated board of tags an effective and universal expression of quality, it is imagery that really stands out.

 The choice of colour is unusual.
 Where you might have expected earthy greens, grey is favoured, layering the images with a cool, raw and overcast quality.
 This is then reinforced by the addition of a haze, giving the images a sense of low lying cloud but also, and more importantly, the perception of scale.
 It is easy to imagine these embracing seasonality through colour.

-Much like the logo, Luke Evans’ photography makes a connection between modern luxury and the traditional origins, utility and warmth wool has afforded those living in cold and harsh climates for hundreds of years, and effectively ties together garment and its provenance with a single, emotive and creative image.
+Much like the logo, Luke Evans’ photography makes a connection between modern luxury and the traditional origins, utility and warmth wool has afforded those living in cold and harsh climates for hundreds of years.
+It effectively and ties together garment and its provenance with a single, emotive and creative image.
+More work by Commission Studio on BP&O.

 If you liked this then you may also like: